ring-lang/ring/marketing/website/README.md

 http://ring-lang.net

-Please never modify the html files directly because these files are generated automatically from templates by the Ring script (source/build.ring)
+Please never modify the html files directly because these files are generated automatically from templates using a simple Ring program

 To modify the data in the website just modify the data files in the source folder